Karimunjawa Islands Travel Guide and Information

 A few kilometres off the northern coast of Java, lie the beautiful Karimunjawa islands, an archipelago with a very slow-paced, sleepy vibe.
 Other than the chanting coming from the amplified speakers at the many mosques, there are few similarities here to the more urban towns on mainland Java.

-The main island of the Karimunjawa archipelago is itself called Karimunjawa and is home to a small main town called.. you guessed it..
+The main island in the Karimunjawa islands group is itself called Karimunjawa and is home to a small main town called.. you guessed it..
 Karimunjawa.
 This is where most accommodation and tourist facilities are located.
 The island is not small but can be explored by renting a motorbike.

-Karimunjawa mainly caters to Indonesian tourists, but is also becoming increasingly popular with foreigners.
-Despite its close proximity to the main tourist hub of Yogyakarta, the islands are still free from mass tourism with only a small percentage of foreigners including Karimunjawa on their itineraries.
+The Karimunjawa islands mainly cater to Indonesian tourists, but are also becoming increasingly popular with foreigners.
+Despite their close proximity to the main tourist hub of Yogyakarta, the Karimunjawa islands are still free from mass tourism with only a small percentage of foreigners including them on their Indonesia itineraries.

-Here’s how to make the most of your stay on Karimunjawa as well as information about where to stay and getting there!
+Here’s how to make the most of your stay on the Karimunjawa islands as well as information about Karimunjawa accommodation and getting there!

 Having trouble booking internal flights in Indonesia?
 Try using Nusatrip!